Prizmmy: 2014-2017: Final years and disbandment

 In April 2014, Prizmmy and Prism Mates performed the ending theme song to the film Panpaka Pants The Movie: Secret of the Bananan Kingdom as Prism Box.
 On 25 June 2014, Prizmmy released their second studio album, Music Goes On, which also included songs performed by Prism Mates, as well as their digital singles released between 2013 and 2014.
 On 17 September 2014, Prizmmy released "Jumpin'!
 Dancin'!" as the first ending theme song to PriPara.
 On 26 November 2014, Prism Box released the single "Kiraki-Runway" as the third ending theme to PriPara.

 On 18 February 2015, Prizmmy released the single "I Just Wanna Be With You (Virtual to Real no Hazama)" as the third ending theme song to PriPara.
 In the summer of 2015, Prizmmy participated in the Tokyo Idol Festival.

-On 24 February 2016, Prizmmy released the song "Love Trooper" as an mini album, with the title track as an ending theme song to PriPara.
+On 24 February 2016, Prizmmy released the song "Love Trooper" as a mini album, with the title track as an ending theme song to PriPara.
 On 9 December 2016, Prizmmy announced on a Showroom live-stream that they will disband on 31 March 2017, along with Prism Mates.
 After releasing their final album, Prizmmy The Best! on 22 February 2017, they held their final concert on 30 March 2017, "Hello My Future."